-- @version of the root element = "1" - @conformance of the root element = "core" - <embargoed> = no embargo - <pubStatus> = "usable" - <catalog> and <catalogRef> = one is required; many of either, or a mix of both may be used - @scope of <hash> = "content".
+- @scope of <hash> = "content".
 Hash value is a message digest included in the Item for security purposes.
-A hash scope of "content" indicates that the hash value was derived by hashing the content only. - @how (attribute of many elements) = "person".
-The attribute indicates how the value was extracted from the content: by a person - @custom (attribute of many elements) = "false".
+A hash scope of "content" indicates that the hash value was derived by hashing some/all of the content only. - @why (attribute of many elements) = "direct".
+The attribute value indicates that the value is directly related to the content. - @how (attribute of many elements) = "person".
+The attribute indicates how the value was extracted from the content: by a person.
+(See Why and How metadata has been added: @why and @how in the main Guidelines for essential guidance on the use of @why and @how.) - @custom (attribute of many elements) = "false".
 The attribute indicates that the property was added specifically for a customer or group of customers - @dir (many elements) = "ltr".
 The directionality of the script of the language of the property is left to right.